AdobeDocs/experience-manager-guides.en/help/product-guide/install-conf-guide/conf-smart-help.md

 ---
 # Configure the AI-powered Smart Help to search content for Cloud Service

 As an administrator, you can configure the Smart Help feature for the authors.
 The Smart Help service is secured by Adobe IMS auth-based authentication.
 Integrate your environment with Adobe's secure token-based authentication workflows and start using the new Smart Help feature.
 The following configurations help you to add the **AI configuration** tab to a folder profile.
-Once added, you can use the Smart Help feature in the Web Editor.
+Once added, you can use the Smart Help feature in the Editor.

 ## Create IMS configurations in Adobe Developer Console